Resources

 -

-Starting May 1, 2023, Oakville Transit introduced free fares for all youth aged 13 to 19 and seniors on every Oakville Transit service.
+In May of 2023, Oakville Transit introduced fare-free service for seniors and youth aged 13 to 19.
 In the program’s first month, youth ridership rose by 85%.

 Town of Oakville: